The Animal-AI Environment: A Virtual Laboratory For Comparative Cognition and Artificial Intelligence Research: Declarations

 Further information, tutorials, scripts, and documentation for the project can be found here: \href{https://github.com/Kinds-of-Intelligence-CFI/animal-ai}{https://github.com/Kinds-of-Intelligence-CFI/animal-ai}.
-Scripts to replicate the experiments in this paper, along with all datasets and analysis scripts, can be found here: \href{https://github.com/Kinds-of-Intelligence-CFI/aai3-paper-experiments}{https://github.com/Kinds-of-Intelligence-CFI/aai3-paper-experiments}.
+Scripts to replicate the experiments and analyses in this paper can be found here: \href{https://github.com/Kinds-of-Intelligence-CFI/aai3-paper-experiments}{https://github.com/Kinds-of-Intelligence-CFI/aai3-paper-experiments}.